 NBCUniversal’s Peacock streaming service has a channel guide with access to NBC, CNBC, and MSNBC News programs, along with sports talk shows and much more.
 For $4.99 a month, you can access even more movies and shows on demand.
 You can also pay $9.99 a month to enjoy the service ad-free, which is something not available on Samsung TV Plus.

 The service does offer some channels that stream in 4K resolution.
 However, you will need a Samsung smart TV that supports 4K streaming to get the full effect.

 Yes, you will see ads on the service, either by watching its live streaming channels or by watching on-demand movies and shows.

 Unfortunately, Samsung TV Plus is strictly an internet-only service for now.

-Samsung does have plans to offer exclusive shows and specials on the service in the future.
+Samsung does offer exclusive shows and specials on the service.